ovh/docs/pages/web_cloud/domains/dns_zone_general_information/guide.en-sg.md

 It is essential to differentiate between **DNS servers** and the **DNS zone**.
 A **DNS zone** is configured on the **DNS server**.

-For a better understanding, we recommend reading our guide on [What is a DNS server?](/pages/web_cloud/domains/dns_server_general_information).
+For a better understanding, we recommend reading our guide on [Everything you need to know about DNS servers](/pages/web_cloud/domains/dns_server_general_information).

 For example, when you want to access the *domain.tld* website via a web browser, your request is initially processed by this DNS set.
 This DNS set will then provide your web browser with the IP address of the server hosting the *domain.tld* website.